shanholtzerk/fork_loudevprocess/docs/source/lamp-server-create.rst

-CentOS LAMP Server Create
+LAMP Server Create
 +++++++++++++++++++++++++++++++

-This uses digitalocean for server and volume creation, but most of this could be used for any CentOS LAMP server.
+This uses digitalocean for server and volume creation, but most of this could be used for any LAMP server.

 Create Droplet
 ==============

 -  log into digitalocean.com
--  Create > Droplets <name> 1 GB / 30 GB Disk / Centos 7 / NYC1 IP
+-  Create > Droplets <name> 8 GB / 80 GB Disk / 4 Intel vCPUs / Rocky Linux / NYC1 IP

 Some Upkeep [root]
 ==================